History of slavery in Texas: Confederacy

 Texas seceded from the United States in 1861 and joined the Confederate States of America on the eve of the American Civil War.
 It replaced the pro-Union governor, Sam Houston, in the process.
 During the war, slavery in Texas was little affected, and prices for enslaved people remained high until the last few months of the war.
 The number of enslaved people in the state increased dramatically as the Union Army occupied parts of Arkansas and Louisiana.
 Slaveholders in those areas often moved their enslaved to Texas to avoid having them freed.
-By 1865 there were an estimated 250,000 enslaved people in Texas.
+According to the US Census, there were 182,566 enslaved people in Texas in 1860.
+By the 1870 Census, as a result of births and inter-state migration after the Civil War, there were 253,475 free people of color and no slaves.
 Many planters, however, lost part of their workforce temporarily to the Confederate Army, which impressed one-quarter of the enslaved on each plantation to construct defensive earthworks for the Texas coast and to drive military supply wagons.
 Anyone convicted of providing arms to enslaved people during the war was sentenced to between two and five years of hard labor.

 Unlike in other Southern states, only a small number of enslaved Texans, estimated at 47, joined the Union Army.
 Few battles took place in Texas, which acted as a supply state to the Confederacy.
 As Texas was much more distant from the Union Army lines for much of the war, enslaved people were unable to reach them.
 The last battle of the war was fought at Palmito Ranch near Brownsville, in 1865.
+It was fought between Confederates and a battalion from the all-black XXV Corps under General Sheridan.
+XXV Corps was a major component of the 50,000 strong Union Army force sent to pacify and reconstruct Texas.